surajsbharadwaj/terraform-ibm-powervs/modules/image-import/README.md

-# Module powervs_service
+# Module image-import

-This module is used to import an image from catalog images into cloud account if the image doesnt exist in cloud account
+This module is used to import an image from catalogue images into cloud account if the image doesn't exist in cloud account

 ## Example Usage
 ```